 Self-Management and Recovery Training (SMART)

 Self-Management and Recovery Training programs follow a science-based 4-Point Program directed to drug and alcohol abusers.
 Generally, their mutual-support program encourages self-empowerment and self-reliance.

 Unlike other programs, each person goes through the different stages at their own pace.
-The idea is to use it as a stand-alone program for long-term sobriety support or with other recovery paths such as outpatient treatment programs.
-People can choose from online self-management, or visit in-person meetings near them.
+The idea is to use it as a stand-alone program for long-term sobriety support or other recovery paths such as outpatient treatment programs.
+People can choose from online self-management or visit in-person meetings near them.